 Deferred tax assets are recognised for all unused tax losses, unabsorbed capital allowances and unabsorbed reinvestment allowance to the extent that it is probable that taxable profit will be available against which the tax losses, capital allowances and reinvestment allowance can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
-The total carrying amount of recognised deferred tax assets arising from unused tax losses, unabsorbed capital allowances and unabsorbed reinvestment allowance of the Group was RM623,000 (2014: RM1,120,000).
-The amount of temporary differences not recognised as deferred tax assets arising from unused tax losses of the Group was RM6,411,000 (2014: RM1,603,000).
+The total carrying amount of recognised deferred tax assets arising from unabsorbed capital allowances of the Group was RM766,000 (2015: RM623,000).
+The amount of temporary differences not recognised as deferred tax assets arising from unused tax losses of the Group was RM10,489,000 (2015: RM6,411,000).

-v.
 Allowance for trade and other receivables